 These journals ensure open access to articles they publish without charging subscription for access.
 The publication costs are covered by the authors or institutions to which they belong.
 Make sure the cost of publishing can be attributed to a research project.
 Check the directories of open access journals or publishers to publish on open.

-La UPC She supports this international movement with the institutional repository UPCommons and the regulations approved by the Governing Council:
+La UPC supports open access with the institutional repository UPCommons and the regulations approved by the Governing Council:

-To meet the requirements of these mandates, you must post the article to UPCommons as soon as possible and, in no case, later than the established period:
+The PDI must deposit from DRAC a copy of article a UPCommons as soon as possible and, in no case, later than the period established by calendar of PAR points current

 In the process of publishing an article: